TxnLab/reti/contracts/contracts/staking.md

 ## Methods

 * addValidator(owner, manager, nfdAppID, validatorConfig{payoutDays, validatorPct, poolsPerNode, maxNodes)
-  * returns a validator id
+  * returns a validator id - adds/initializes new ValidatorList entry

 ### Validator actions
 * addPool(validatorId)
   * returns ValidatorPoolKey {ID, PoolID}
-  * Must be called by owner or manager of validator - adds a new pool up to max pools
+  * Must be called by owner or manager of validator - adds a new pool up to max pools in ValidatorList for validator

 ### User action
 * Wants to stake to a validator